What makes a great shared community space? Lots of open areas? Plenty of greenery? Some shade? Perhaps even a cubby house?

 “We knew that given we are aspiring to be a sustainable community of international significance then we should really put our thinking behind our open play spaces and how we engage people of all walks of life and diverse ages in those open spaces,” said Tulitha King, Ginninderry’s Community Development Manager.

-This thought process tied in perfectly with the University of Canberra’s Play, Creativity and Wellbeing Project, led by Dr Cathy Hope, which looks at the areas that are vital for wellbeing throughout our lives.
+This thought process tied in perfectly with the Faculty of Arts and Design’s Play, Creativity and Wellbeing Project at the University of Canberra, led by Dr Cathy Hope.

 “Together with our community and sector partners we produce creative public projects and research outputs that build capacity and improve wellbeing for all ages and abilities in our plazas, parks and play spaces; in our community, cultural and learning hubs; and through our digital lives,” Cathy said.

 So together they launched a partnership between Ginninderry, UC, and the Ginninderry community, to help enhance the development of Ginninderry’s open spaces.

 This research project will run for 18 months, focusing on building creative play spaces that are co-designed with the community and then tested, with those learnings fed back into future areas.
 The research will contribute to the Ginninderry Living Lab, allowing for long term research to occur and exploring best practice thinking over time.